projectivetech/dont-stall-my-process/README.md

 <strong>Nested DRb services will run in the same child process.</strong>

-<strong>Only one instance of nested classes will be created, i.e., the remote method will only be called once!</strong>
+<strong>Only one instance of nested classes will be created, i.e., the remote method will only be called once!
+However, if an instance is garbage-collected, or you have manually called the `stop_service!` method, the remote method will be called again.</strong>

-If you want to end the subprocess manually, simply call `obj.stop!` on your proxy object.
-It will be done automatically when the object is garbage collected.
+Subprocess will be ended automatically after all proxy objects have been garbage-collected or manually disconnected by calling `stop_service!`.

 ## Global configuration